devdogfish/etpzp-sms/README.md

 ## In Progress
 - Add meta data like tab image and title
 - Implement DNS
-- Figure out why I get layout shift between welcome page and other pages
+- Pop ups on mobile

+## In progress:
 - Fix colors for dark mode
+  - Primary color in calendar
+  - Input in settings dark mode display name
+- Sender Select only valid for ETPZP sms
 - Fix mobile issues with nav panel and shit
+- make it possible to select a row in the insert contacts modal, to select the contact instead of just the checkbox

 ### Project Regrets
 - No uniform way to name functions or rules for type names
-- No snippets for repeatable code
+- No snippets for repetitive code
 - Using safeParse instead of parse with zod causing error handling code to live in the try block which doesn't adhere to separation of concerns
 - Not having clear/consistent naming conventions for schemas, and especially types
 - Not use all the features provided by i18next, and i18nexus with plural and translation branching